DOI10.47051/ZHNF3665

 EcuadorMorona SantiagoCusuimeOrtega-Andrade 2010

-EcuadorMorona SantiagoHuamboya, 9 km S ofMZUTI 5500
+EcuadorMorona SantiagoHuamboya, 9 km S ofMZUTI 5500; examined

 EcuadorMorona SantiagoLos TayosAvila-Pires 1995